OVERVIEW

 EXAMINATION AND INTERNAL ASSESSMENT:

-The internal assessment will be done based on the performance in the first term, second term, and pre-university examination conducted by the departments after conclusion of each term.
-The university examination will be held at end of one year and is mandatory for all the students to secure 50% marks in theory and practical separately.
+Departments will conduct internal assessments based on performance in the first term, second term, and pre-university examinations after concluding each term.
+All students must take the university examination at the end of the year and secure 50% marks separately in theory and practical.